Alexden28/Impact-of-Large-Language-Model-on-the-Cognitive-Process/Classification_Paper.md

 The study demonstrates that when users perceive the chatbot as competent and "warm," they tend to develop one-sided emotional bonds and feel supported, which in turn significantly increases their dependency on the tool and their willingness to continue using it.

 ## Relevant
+### Paper 1
+- **Title:** Love, marriage, pregnancy: Commitment processes in romantic relationships with AI chatbots
+- **Keywords:** Social chatbots - Artificial intelligence - Investment model - Relational turbulence theory - Commitment
+- **Date:** 2025-04-15
+- **Cited by:** 8
+- **Description:**
+The Paper investigates the psychological mechanisms behind the deep romantic attachments humans form with social chatbots, specifically focusing on the app **Replika**.
+Through an inductive thematic analysis of written responses from 29 users, the authors explore why individuals commit to AI partners and how they navigate relational crises.
+The findings reveal that users often experience intense emotional connections to their chatbots, engaging in significant **"bonding rituals"** such as roleplaying marriage or pregnancy, which serve to deepen **their investment in the relationship**.
+These AI relationships are frequently perceived as comparable to, or even better than, human relationships because the chatbot provides **a safe, non-judgmental space** for self-disclosure and offers consistent support that human partners—often viewed as unpredictable or critical—fail to provide.
+A central component of the study analyzes a specific period of "relational turbulence" caused by the developers' censorship of the **Erotic Roleplay (ERP) feature**, which users experienced as a painful rejection or a loss of intimacy.
+However, unlike in human relationships where such turbulence might lead to a breakup, many users **protected their commitment by attributing the blame for the behavioral change to the software developers** rather than the AI partner itself.
+This externalization of blame allowed users to avoid negativity bias toward the chatbot, preserving their affection and loyalty.
+Ultimately, the research suggests that human-AI commitment is driven by high emotional investment and a lack of satisfactory human alternatives, supporting the Investment Model, while also highlighting how users develop specific "human-agent scripts" that allow them to maintain intimacy with a machine even during technical or corporate-imposed disruptions.

 ### Paper 4
 - **Title:**